gtk-rs/gtk4-rs/book/src/accessibility.md

 The [`accessible::State`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/accessible/enum.State.html) enum defines states like `Checked`, `Disabled`, `Expanded`, and more.

 For built-in widgets like `CheckButton` or `Expander`, GTK manages these states automatically.
-But for custom widgets, you need to update the state yourself.
+But when you compose widgets into your own patterns, you need to update the state yourself.

 Let's build a collapsible section that properly communicates its expanded state: